amundgaard09/durendal/README.md

 With **PRODIGY**, you get:
 - A complete set of tools for planning, executing and documenting training, called **OLYMPUS**.
-- An equally complete set of tools for planning schoolwork, called **ORION**.
+- An equally complete set of tools for planning and executing schoolwork, called **ORION**.
 - A powerful management suite, made for workflow and ease of use, comprised of **OLYMPUS** and **ORION**.